jeswr/blog/raw-posts/research-topics.md

 As a way towards having a fully online collaborative environment – encourage researchers to discuss ideas on a topic on a platform that uses Solid and [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub), and have either humans or machines label the topics for each idea.

 Then allow one to browse / view who is working on what, as well as their latest progress – e.g. on GH.

+## Semantic commitments all the way down

+Work towards have transactions on the Web semantically described commitments

+## Say goodbye to the cloud and hello to the dataspace

+Don't write apps and code agains servers - write them against data instead.